 Auditor liability: ‘fair and reasonable’ punishment?

-The issue of auditor’s liability is included in the syllabus for Paper P7, Advanced Audit and Assurance.
+The issue of auditor’s liability is included in the syllabus for Advanced Audit and Assurance (AAA).
 Candidates need to understand and apply the principles of establishing liability in a particular situation, as well as being able to discuss the ways in which liability may be limited.
-The specific learning outcomes can be found in the Syllabus and Study Guide.
+The specific learning outcomes can be found in the Syllabus and study guide for the AAA examination.

 This article considers the current legal position of auditors in the UK.
 It also discusses the impact on the competitiveness of the audit market and some of the methods available to limit exposure to expensive litigation.